tangguoling/ADPT/README.md

 - step 4 The trained model will be saved in the subfolder (model/ADPT/_shuffle_num/cp.ckpt).

 ### Use ADPT to predict videos
 - step 1 Modify config_predict.yaml.
-You may need to modify the Video_type, Video_path, model_path.
+You may need to modify the Video_type, Video_path (directory), model_path.
+Please ensure that the videos to be processed have the same size as the original images during model training.
 Save_predicted_video allows you to control whether save predicted video (True or False).
 - step 2 Open a terminal and enter the folder where the predict.py is located.
 Please make sure that config.yaml and config_predict.yaml are under the same folder of predict.py because script would read configuration from these files.
 - step 3 Run predict.py and wait for the prediction to complete.
 ```bash